Cord McCoy: Professional career

 In 2016, McCoy attempted a comeback as a rodeo contestant.
 He tried to qualify in saddle bronc riding for The American Rodeo's semi-finals by competing in some of the event's qualifiers.
 He also tried to qualify for the PRCA's National Finals Rodeo.
 As a result of a serious saddle bronc riding head injury from 2004 (the last year he competed professionally in said rodeo event), he rode with a helmet; something extremely rare among professional bucking horse riders.
 He ended up finishing low in the final PRCA world standings that year, and retired as a contestant for good, again.

 Injuries

 In September 26, 2004, McCoy had his skull crushed by a saddle bronc in Oklahoma City.
 He spent three days in a coma and had eight months of rehab before returning to the rodeo circuit.
-In 2005, he separated his shoulder in the fourth round of the Wrangler NFR and missed the next six of 10 rounds with the injury.
+In 2005, he separated his shoulder in the fourth round of the NFR and missed the next six of 10 rounds with the injury.
 He placed fifth in the first round with an 83.5 on Rafter H Rodeo's Roan Wolf.